Riminder/docs-api/hr-json/profile-objects/profile-object.md

 ## Profile

-The Profile object is a standard representation of a candidate, it is based on Parsing profile
+The Profile object is a standard representation of a candidate, aims to improve Object Hr Management.
+It is a faster / readable data structure helping developer to cover many Hr use case.

+The API allows you to create, update and retrieve your profile.

 | **ENDPOINTS** |
 | :--- |